chabandou/chabandou/README.md

-- 👋 Hi, I’m @chabandou
+- 👋 Hi, I’m chabandou
 - 👀 I’m interested in Web Developement and Cybersecurity among otherthings!
 - 🌱 I’m currently learning Web Developement
 - 💞️ I’m looking to collaborate on new projects!
-- 📫 How to reach me my twitter @chabandou
+- 📫 Get in touch my shooting me an Email: chabandou@gmail.com

 <!---
 chabandou/chabandou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.